Jelonki Północne: Overview

 Jelonki Północne consists of three housing estates.
 To the east of Powstańców Śląskich Street, it has Górczewska, consisting of mid and high-rise apartment buildings.
 Its centre features the Górczewska Park, which includes an amphitheatre, and had an area of 20.47 ha.
 To the east, it includes a portion of the neighbourhood of Stare Jelonki with low-rise single-family detached and semi-detached houses and small tenements.
 It partially extentends into the Wola district to the east.
 It includes the Castellan Square at the corner of Powstańców Śląskich and Strąkowska Streets.
 To the north, beyond Olbrachta Street, is also located the Friendship Estate, consisting of historic wooden houses, dating to 1952, which are used as student dormitories.
 It also has the Bemowo Civic Centre at 70 Powstańców Śląskich Street.

 Jelonki Północne includes the Bemowo station of the M2 line of the Warsaw Metro rapid transit underground system, at the intersection of Górczewska and Powstańców Śląskich Street.
 Currently, at the intersection of Górczewska and Lazurowa Street, the Lazurowa station is also being built, with plans to open in 2026.
 It also has the Warszawa Jelonki railway station, near the corner of Strąkowska and Wincentego Pola Streets.
 The neighbourhood also includes the tracks of the tram line network, alongside Górczewska, and Powstańców Śląskich Streets.

-The neighbourhood also has the Bemowo Cultural Centre at 18 Rozłogi Street, and features the annual student festival of Jelonkalia, hosted in the Friendship Estate.ref name=bemowskie/> The area includes the homefield of the association football club Gazowniczy Klub Sportowy Świt Warszawa, placed at 12 Oświatowa Street, and with 140 seats.
+The neighbourhood also has the Bemowo Cultural Centre at 18 Rozłogi Street, and features the annual student festival of Jelonkalia, hosted in the Friendship Estate.
+The area includes the homefield of the association football club Gazowniczy Klub Sportowy Świt Warszawa, placed at 12 Oświatowa Street, and with 140 seats.
 The Church of Mary the Mother of God, at 13 Muszlowa Street, which belongs to the Catholic denomination, is also present within its boundaries.